oyve/Leapfrog/README.md

 # Leapfrog

-A demo project to use and apply technologies and practicies, such as:
+A learning project to use and apply WPF technologies and practices, such as:

+- WPF / C#
 - MVP
 - MVVM
 - Presenters, ViewModels, Views, Application composition